-When you think about the Scion iQ's competitors, you realize that both the MINI Cooper and the FIAT 500 are retro-classic designs that have been re-envisioned.
+When you think about the Scion iQ's competitors, you realize that both the Mini Cooper and the Fiat 500 are retro-classic designs that have been re-envisioned.
 The Scion charts a bold new course.
 It's funky and aero.
-So we were surprised our 2012 Scion iQ test car didn't turn more heads.
-We think it's the dark charcoal (magnet gray metallic) paint.
+So we were surprised our 2013 Scion iQ test car didn't turn more heads.
+We think it was the dark charcoal (magnet gray metallic) paint.
 We've seen other iQ hatchbacks in a bright orange ("Hot Lava" to Scion) and white ("Blizzard Pearl"), and they really grab your attention.
 Because it's a Scion, you have a wide choice of personalization, including accessory body parts and wheels, so making one your own should be easy.

-There's basically only one Scion iQ model, but like other Scion models, there's a nice array of accessories.
-On the outside, there's a 4-piece aero kit, rear spoiler, mudguards and fog lights.
+There's basically only one Scion iQ, but like other Scion models, there's a nice array of accessories.
+On the outside, there are a 4-piece aero kit, rear spoiler, mudguards and fog lights.
 For the inside, the usual assortment of floor mats and cargo nets is available, plus a cool interior-lighting kit.
-Those of you looking to terrorize your local on ramp can plump for (Toyota Racing Development (TRD) lowering springs and a rear sway bar.
+Those of you looking to terrorize your local onramp can plump for Toyota Racing Development (TRD) lowering springs and a rear sway bar.
 Alloy wheels are available, as is a full-featured navigation system.

-The front-wheel-drive (FWD) 2012 Scion iQ gets its kicks from a 1.4-liter 4-cylinder engine that puts out 94 hp.
-It may be small, but it's a technical powerhouse, with dual overhead camshafts, four valves per cylinder and dual variable valve timing.
-Toyota recommends 87-octane gasoline – which when combined with EPA fuel-economy estimates of 36 mpg city and 37 mpg highway, you won't be spending much at the pump.
+The front-wheel-drive 2013 Scion iQ gets its kicks from a 1.3-liter 4-cylinder engine that puts out 94 hp.
+It may be small, but it's a technical powerhouse, with dual-overhead camshafts, four valves per cylinder and dual-variable-valve timing.
+Toyota recommends 87-octane gasoline – combined with EPA fuel-economy estimates of 36 mpg city and 37 mpg highway, so you won't be spending so much at the pump.

 94 horsepower @ 6,000 rpm